aqreed/solarpy/README.md

 Please find more notebooks on the 'examples' folder.

+---
+**NOTE**:
+solarpy is under development and might change in the near future.

+---

 ### Dependencies

 This package depends on Python, NumPy and Matplotlib and is usually tested on Linux with the following versions: